 Just as there are limitations to what science can explain in the present, so too we shouldn’t expect that science can uncover and explain everything that has happened in the past.
 Science is particularly well suited to uncover general patterns or law-like behavior in the natural world; that is what we call the natural history of the world.
 But we also believe that God can act miraculously in history and that miracles might leave behind evidence that doesn’t fit with scientific expectation (for example, the resurrection of Christ).
 The belief that God has sometimes acted miraculously does not prevent us from applying scientific methods to understanding natural history.
 It just means that natural history does not tell the whole story of what God has done.
 For much of the history of the universe, though, astronomers, geologists, and biologists have found that God’s creative activity can be discovered and described by science.

-Science is a process by which people gain knowledge and can employ a variety of different methods.
+Science is more than a body of knowledge.
+It is better described as a process by which people gain scientific knowledge and which includes three methods: ...
 Read More >

 (Video #5 in the BioLogos Basics video series.)
 A central feature of young earth creationism is the claim that the earth and universe were created no more than 10,000 years ago. ...
 Read More >